 It is cooked by boiling bovine shanks for hours until the tendon falls off the bones and the water becomes a thick broth.
 Many times cooked stomach pieces are also added to the dish.
 There is no salt used while cooking, but it is liberally seasoned with salt and crashed garlic after the dish is served.

-Khash is never eaten alone, it always a party dish.
+Khash is never eaten alone.

 In the translation from the Artsakh dialect zhngyalov hats means “bread with greens”.
 This is a simple, tasty, healthy dietary dish.